GFA-spec/GFA-spec/GFA2-spec.md

 Moreover, the suffix of any GFA2 descriptor line may contain any number of user-specific SAM tags which are ignored by software designed to support the core standard.

+There is one name space for all identifiers for segments, edges, gaps, and groups.
+It is an error for any identifier to be used twice in a defining context.
+Note carefully that instead of an identifier, one can use a * for edges, gaps, and groups, implying that an id is not needed as the item will not be referred to elsewhere in the specification.

 ## SEMANTICS

 The **header** contains an optional 'VN' SAM-tag version number, 2.0, and an optional 'TS' SAM-tag specifying the default the trace point spacing for any Dazzler traces specified to accelerate alignment computation.
 Any number of header lines containing SAM-tags may occur.
+A 'TS' tag can occur after the fixed arguments on any E-, G-, or F-line in which case it specifies the trace spacing to use with the trace on that specific line, otherwise the default spacing is used.

 A **segment** is specified by an S-line giving a user-specified ID for the sequence, its length in bases, and the string denoted by the segment or * if absent.